Namibia Photo Discovery Tour – Overland.

 Please ensure that this trip meets your requirements and abilities before booking, if you would like to discuss any of the logistical factors involved please just get in touch.

-At the moment there is a maximum of only 3 or 4 participants with an emphasis on creating a intimate group dynamic on location.
+At the moment there is a maximum of only 3 participants with an emphasis on creating a intimate group dynamic on location.
 This makes location on shooting more manageable which helps you get the shots you want.
 At camp it’s all hands on deck and guests are asked to participate in meal preparations and maintaining the camp while we are in remote areas.
 Toilets, showers and clean running water is available at every camp.

 When you arrive in Namibia’s capital Windhoek you’ll make the 40 minute drive from the airport by shuttle / taxi to our guesthouse where I will meet you.
 This is the day before we depart.